 During New Student Orientation every year, incoming undergraduates view video scenarios depicting various forms of sexual misconduct followed by small group discussion facilitated by orientation leaders.
 Students are given information about sexual assault, domestic/dating violence, stalking and bystander intervention.
 The students receive an overview of the confidential advocacy resource on campus, options to report to the police, file a complaint with the Title IX coordinator or pursue a student conduct process.
 This program has been evaluated to reduce myths related to interpersonal violence and increase willingness to intervene as a bystander in situations that someone might be at risk for being harmed.

-Workshops about sexual assault, domestic/dating violence, sexual assault, stalking, sexual harassment and bystander intervention are offered to students and employees upon request by the Women's Leadership and Resource Center or Campus Advocacy Network.
-Workshops that provide an overview of sexual misconduct and compliance can also be requested by anyone through the Title IX Coordinator.
+Workshops about sexual assault, domestic/dating violence, sexual assault, stalking, sexual harassment and bystander intervention are offered to students and employees upon request.
 On an annual basis workshops are presented to students who live in the residence halls, are a member of student organizations, fraternities and sororities or who are taking academic classes as well as faculty and staff in academic departments, campus units and the UIC Hospital.

 Workshops about sexual misconduct cover information about sexual misconduct definitions, UIC's policy against sexual misconduct, consent, resources, on and off campus resources as well as campus advocacy technical assistance with helping students file a complaint with the police, Title IX investigations, student conduct process and/or seek civil or criminal orders of protection, academic accommodations and other remedies.
 Bystander workshops focus on assisting students in recognizing interpersonal violence, taking ownership of their role in interpersonal violence prevention and teaching students the various ways in which they can safely and effectively intervene.